tdp2-2c-2019/myhealthapp-backend/README.md

 #### `POST` /api/login

-Logs in the given user, returning a valid token
+Logs in the given user, returning a valid token.

 Auth: No